 Structural Integration is available and effective as individual treatment sessions.
-For individual treatments, Nerve mobilization, visceral manipulation, and Craniosacral Therapy are often used to help the client out of acute pain.
+Nerve mobilization, visceral manipulation, and Craniosacral Therapy are often used to help the client out of acute pain.

-Structural Integration is a bodywork therapy which works with the connective tissue and nervous system in the human body to create positive change structurally, energetically, and emotionally.
-It was created by Dr. Ida P. Rolf, whose work is more commonly known by its nickname, Rolfing®.
+Structural Integration was created by Dr. Ida P. Rolf, whose work is more commonly known by its nickname, Rolfing®.
 There are several structural integration schools around the country, all stemming from the work of Ida Rolf.

 Through fascia manipulation, body-awareness, and movement re-education, Structural Integration works to release chronic structural imbalances and effectively realign the body.